-Investing has long been a human-led experience where people trust financial institutions and their portfolio managers to advise them on potential opportunities.
-However, this slow-moving approach is quickly becoming a thing of the past with the rise of robo-advisors.
+Investing has long been a human-led experience where people trust financial institutions and portfolio managers’ advice on potential opportunities.
+However, this slow-moving approach is quickly becoming a thing of the past with the rise of Robo-advisors.

-But what is a robo-advisor?
-Simply put, they are an emerging digital technology that provides people from differing investment backgrounds with an automated advisory service.
+But what is a Robo-advisor?
+Simply put, they provide people with portfolio advice through an automated advisory service.
 From investment management and strategic advice to retirement planning, these digital-first tools work towards achieving a client’s specific financial goals.
-Backed by powerful data-driven technologies like machine learning, robo-advisors streamline the investing process and deliver long-term returns at a low-cost.
+Backed by powerful data-driven technologies like machine learning, Robo-advisors streamline the investing process and deliver long-term returns at a low cost.

-Naturally, if your business is looking to launch a robo-advisor in the near future, it’s best to understand their precise purpose.
-Here, we outline some of the basics behind how the latest robo-advisors operate.
+Naturally, if your business is looking to launch a Robo-advisor in the near future, it’s best to understand its precise purpose.
+Here, we outline some of the basics behind how the latest Robo-advisors operate.

-When a customer invests using a robo-advisor, the software works to achieve their objectives based on machine learning and optimised indexing strategies.
-But before the software can determine a suitable approach, the customer must complete a detailed questionnaire that assesses their ultimate financial goals, risk tolerance, timeframe, budget and tax liabilities.
+Through a robo-advisor, the software works to achieve its objectives based on machine learning and optimized indexing strategies.
+However, before the software can determine a suitable approach, the customer must complete a detailed questionnaire that assesses their ultimate financial goals, risk tolerance, timeframe, budget, and tax liabilities.

-Once this information is established, the robo-advisor proposes and executes investment strategies that reflect the client’s unique goals.
+Once established, the Robo-advisor proposes and executes investment strategies that reflect the client’s unique goals.
 Meanwhile, the AI constantly monitors the probability of achieving the desired outcome and adjusts its approach accordingly.
 Throughout this process, there’s typically no direct human contact between the financial institution and the client.

-However, it’s important to realise that every financial institution’s robo-advisor will have subtle differences.
-With these AIs created using different investment and financial market data, an individual will have to research which robo-advisor is best suited to their needs.
+However, it’s important to realize that every financial institution’s Robo-advisor will have subtle differences.
+AIs are created using different investment and financial market data.
+Therefore, an individual will have to research which Robo-advisor is best suited to their needs.

-With data analysis and reporting aspects of an investment portfolio handled automatically by a robo-advisor, account managers will still have a critical, yet more customer-orientated role when offering financial advice.
-This means they can spend more time focused on complex or nuanced investment strategies requiring extensive experience, rather than bogged down in rudimentary facts and figures.
+Robo-advisors automatically handle the data analysis and reporting aspects of an investment portfolio.
+This provides account managers a critical, yet more customer-orientated role when offering financial advice.
+Therefore, spending more time focused on complex or nuanced investment strategies that require extensive experience.

 1. Understand your customer base

-It doesn’t matter whether your business is looking to purchase a white-label robo-advisor or develop its own, having a truly in-depth understanding of your customer base is critical to success.
-By considering a wide range of demographics, including age, gender, salary, investment preferences and pain points, you can create a solution that makes sense for your customers.
+Regardless of whether your business is looking to purchase a white-label Robo-advisor or develop its own, having a truly in-depth understanding of your customer base is critical to success.
+Consider a wide range of demographics, including age, gender, salary, investment preferences, and pain points.
+Ultimately, creating a solution that makes sense for your customers.